-With the COVID-19 pandemic rapidly becoming a thing of the past, many people wonder if 2021 is the year when they should finally become homeowners.
 If you've been renting for a while, homeownership probably seems more appealing now.
 More employers are permitting working from home, so you can potentially get a much more affordable home.
-Mortgage rates will likely remain low throughout 2021, meaning that now could be a great time to buy and save on rent.
-If you're wondering, "should I buy a home in 2021," here's everything you need to know to answer that question!
+Mortgage rates will likely remain stubbornly high throughout 2023.
+If you're wondering, "should I buy a home in 2023," here's everything you need to know to answer that question!

 Before looking into some of the pros and cons of owning a home this year, it's essential to determine if it's even feasible.
 Fortunately for prospective homeowners, most people can qualify for some mortgage.

 For example, FHA loans require a minimum credit score of 580 and a down payment of at least 3.5%.
 For a $250,000 home, that works out to $8,750.
 If you have a credit score between 500 and 580, you still could qualify as long as you have 5% down.

 Even if you don't have the 3.5% down payment, there are often homeownership programs that states offer.
 You can check with your local housing authority to see what incentives are available to you.

 However, unless your credit score is under 500 or you have a very high debt-to-income ratio, there's a good chance that you can find some combination of programs to qualify for a home!

 Is 2023 a Good Time to Buy a House?

 If you believe that you could qualify for a mortgage, the next obvious question is: should you stop renting, and should you buy a home in 2023?
 The ultimate answer to that question is personal, as you are the only one that knows your finances intricately.
 However, there are a few general guidelines that indicate you should stop renting and buy something.

 It's Cheaper To Buy Than To Rent